huggingface/setfit/scripts/tfew/README.md

 ## Setup

-To run the scripts, first create a Python virtual environment, e.g. with `conda`:
+To run the scripts, first create a Python virtual environment, e.g. with `conda`, and install SetFit from source:

 ```
 conda create -n baselines-tfew python=3.7 && conda activate baselines-tfew
+python -m pip install -e '.[dev]'
 ```

 Next, clone our `T-Few` fork, and install the required dependencies: